OSDG-IIITH/forms-portal/backend/readme.md

 This project uses [`mise`](https://github.com/jdx/mise) for managing tools.
 For running the database locally, `docker` is used.

-Before starting the server, copy the `.env.example` file to `.env`:
+Before starting the server, copy the `.env.example` file to `.env`, and generate the SQL binding code by running:

 ```
 cp .env.example .env
+sqlc generate
 ```

 The server can be started by running: